sticknor/Thesis-Site/README.md

 * Fast and repsonsive on desktop and mobile
 * Simple setup
 * Easily updated via Google Sheets
-* Code is free to use and edit without attribution*
+* Code is free to use and edit without attribution

 ## Sample Sites
  * [https://samt.work](https://samt.work) ([source](https://docs.google.com/spreadsheets/d/1rvivc9pnHCLM84f4JuXdvfaah-XlbHpvQ_ORprPTJLg/edit?usp=sharing))
  * [Portfolio Site example]() ([source]())

-Have a site you want to share here?
-Please submit a pull request, or reach out to srticknor@gmail.com
+*If you use this project to build your site, please let me know and I will add it here.
+Reach out to srticknor@gmail.com*

 ## Requirements
-Having some knowledge of web programming can be helpful for customizing site and troubleshooting.
+Having some knowledge of web programming can be helpful for customizing your site and troubleshooting.
 However, all that's REQUIRED is:
 * [A GitHub account](https://github.com/)
 * [A Google account](https://accounts.google.com/)